wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/dankort/activation.md

 - Ensure you have enabled the Visa gateway.
 - Set the [`locale`](/faq/api/locale) to `da_DK` (France) in transaction requests.

-Download the [Dankort logo](/faq/general/where-find-logo-payment-methods) and upload it to your ecommerce platform.
+Download the Dankort logo from the [MultiSafepay logo collection](/faq/general/where-find-logo-payment-methods) and upload it to your ecommerce platform.